ellehallal/ruby-mars-rover/README.md

 - Checking the coordinate values are 50 or less
 - Checking the instruction strings are less than 100 characters in length
-- Checking the orientation is either N, S, E or W
+- Checking the orientation valid (N, S, E or W)
-- Checking each direction is either L, R or F
+- Checking each direction is valid (L, R or F)

-### Refactoring
+### Parsing Input

-- Renaming some methods and variables to be clearer
+- Consider the possibility of whitespace on each input line